Excuse me, just using my free speech to shame you. Bunch of fucking hypocrites.

 Ah well, not to worry then.
 It's not like a 21-year-old trans woman was found dead in a men's prison last week.
 Anti-semitism in the media can lead to barbarism in no time at all, but transphobia in the media is just a lovely, invigorating poem.
 The way people think about trans people and the way people treat trans people are clearly completely unrelated.

 Now don't you go worrying about all those trans people who got raped and beaten and humiliated and disowned by their families and harassed in the street and forced into sex work and murdered, because there are far more important things to worry about, like that lovely Germaine Greer's free speech.
-You see, free speech is really important because can use it to speak out against abuses of power and systemic inequality.
+You see, free speech is really important because you can use it to speak out against abuses of power and systemic inequality.
 But you have to play nice and wait till someone offers you a platform before you can use your free speech.
-Don't go looking for creative ways – like "no platforming", for example – to get your voice heard and highlight discrimination.
+Don't go looking for creative ways—like "no platforming," for example—to get your voice heard and highlight discrimination.
 It's not like feminists or other activists of Greer's generation used every means possible to challenge discrimination back in the 60s and 70s, when universities were regularly brought to a halt by sit-down protests in canteens and shit like that.
-No, and it's not like there's a long tradition of marginalised people calling out sexists and racists and homophobes as stigmatised communities start to gain rights and social acceptance.
+No, and it's not like there's a long tradition of marginalized people calling out sexists and racists and homophobes as stigmatized communities start to gain rights and social acceptance.
 Trans people should just shut up.
 Who do think they are?
 People?

 Basically, if you say some shit about refugees or black people or gay people or women (which people do all the time, of course) people with large media platforms will condemn you for the bad thing you said.
 Say something shitty about trans people and those same people will defend your free speech.
 What an absolute shower of cunts!